SpongeBob SquarePants 4D: The Great Jelly Rescue: Plot

 After SpongeBob, Patrick, and Sandy recover from the electricity, the Flying Dutchman arrives in his ghost ship, and blames them for the soot that Plankton's truck is producing.
-The Dutchman pulls SpongeBob, Patrick, and Sandy into his ship, and sentences them to the "Perfume Department," and get perfume sprayed onto them (a reference to Shanghaied).
-Unaffected by the perfume, Sandy explains to the Dutchman that Plankton is responsible and the Flying Dutchman takes the trio into the cannon room to stop him.
-Patrick looks through a telescope to see Plankton zapping The Krusty Krab.
+The Dutchman pulls SpongeBob, Patrick, Sandy, and the submarine into his ship, and sentences them to the "Perfume Department," and get perfume sprayed onto them (a reference to Shanghaied).
+Unaffected by the perfume due to her helmet, Sandy explains to the Dutchman that Plankton is responsible and the Flying Dutchman takes the trio into the cannon room to stop him.
+Patrick looks through a telescope to see Plankton zapping the Krusty Krab.

-The Flying Dutchman launches a cannonball with Patrick's net, realizing that it's attached to his leg.
-SpongeBob and Sandy hold onto him while launching, and they land at SpongeBob's house.
-The trio then gets pulled into downtown Bikini Bottom and The Krusty Krab, crashing into Plankton's truck, destroying it, and freeing all of the jellyfish.
+Attempting to stop Plankton, the Flying Dutchman launches a cannonball with Patrick's net, realizing that it's attached to his leg.
+SpongeBob and Sandy hold onto him while launching, pulling them out of the ship along with the submarine, and they land in front of SpongeBob, Patrick, and Squidward's house.
+The still-moving cannonball smashes through Squidward's house as SpongeBob says hello to Gary and Squidward.
+The trio and the submarine then get pulled into downtown Bikini Bottom and the Krusty Krab, crashing into Plankton's truck, destroying it, and freeing all of the jellyfish.
 Before Plankton can flee, a jellyfish shoots him with Sandy's net launcher, defeating him.
-Sandy then finds out that SpongeBob has absorbed the soot into his body, then he releases it.
-Mr. Krabs tells SpongeBob that his break is over, and goes back inside The Krusty Krab.
-SpongeBob, Patrick, and Sandy all say goodbye to the audience as they sing "The Jellyfishing Song," and the submarine leaves the ocean floor.
+Sandy then finds out that SpongeBob has absorbed the soot into his body, then he releases it as a perfume-like substance.
+Mr. Krabs tells SpongeBob that his break is over, and goes back inside the Krusty Krab.
+SpongeBob, Patrick, and Sandy all say goodbye to the audience as they sing "The Jellyfishing Song," as Squidward watches them and the submarine leaves the ocean floor, passing the Flying Dutchman and his ship along the way as it returns to the surface.